 Depending on whether you are getting some movement from the mobility scooter or no movement at all, you will also want to check fuses to see if this could be the issue.

-Fortunately with a mobility scooter, there’s not quite so many parts, unlike other vehicles, so it can sometimes be easier to narrow down what may be causing a problem.
+Fortunately, with a mobility scooter, there are not quite so many parts, unlike other vehicles, so it can sometimes be easier to narrow down what may be causing a problem.

 In the cases where the problem that you are experiencing is very common to a particular model of a mobility scooter, it can make it a bit easier to find out how to fix the problem as there can be plenty of information available about it, but sometimes the problem can be a little different or not common with the make and model that you have.